Duckilous/Hitman-Mods/README.md

 # Duckilous' Hitman Mods

 **This is a collection of mods that I've made for HITMAN (3): World of Assassination.**
-Use [Simple Mod Framework](https://github.com/atampy25/simple-mod-framework) to install them.
+Place them in the "Mods" folder of [Simple Mod Framework](https://github.com/atampy25/simple-mod-framework) to use them.

 ___